 Applications are accepted in one cycle each per Fall and Winter semester.

-One week after you submit your LOI, SSC will respond back with feedback and clarifying questions that you should incorporate into your final application to the best of your ability.
+Within one week after you submit your LOI, SSC will respond back with feedback and clarifying questions that you should incorporate into your final application to the best of your ability.

 Please respond to the following in no more than one page: